 Source: Government of Canada

-Your tax bracket is based on your income that is taxable (which is basically your gross income from all your income sources minus tax deductions).
-The remainder of the income after claiming your eligible deductions is your net income.
+The crux of your tax bracket calculation centres on your taxable income—essentially, your gross income from all sources minus applicable tax deductions.
+The residue that remains after accounting for eligible deductions is your net income.

 Canada’s Provincial Income Tax Bracket

-The table below displays the income tax brackets for some provinces for the years 2022 and 2021.
-Specifically, we will look at the Alberta tax brackets, and tax brackets for the provinces of Ontario and British Columbia.
+The table below displays the income tax brackets for some provinces for the years 2023 and 2022.
+Specifically, we will look at the Alberta tax brackets and tax brackets for the provinces of Ontario and British Columbia.

 Source: Government of Canada

-For a comprehensive list of Canada tax brackets for provincial income tax in 2022 (featuring all the provinces), check out this Service Canada page.
+Check out this Service Canada page for a comprehensive list of Canada tax brackets for provincial income tax in 2022 (featuring all the provinces).

 Example of Tax Calculation